Dodgers vs. White Sox Player Props Betting Odds

-Freddie Freeman and Andrew Vaughn are two of the players with prop bets available when the Los Angeles Dodgers and the Chicago White Sox square off at Dodger Stadium on Tuesday (at 10:10 PM ET).
+Andrew Vaughn and Freddie Freeman are among the players with prop bets available when the Chicago White Sox and the Los Angeles Dodgers meet at Dodger Stadium on Wednesday (starting at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!